 CP: We have our good cop bad cop.

 ET: I feel much more comfortable being direct with people with social capital because I know Celeste will be nice with them afterwards, so that’s okay.

 CP: So far how it’s going is that if promoters have any worries I’m happy to deal with it.
-If they’re like “omg I heard you might do something risky I wanna talk to you about it and why it’s a bad idea,” I totally deal with that and consider their perspective so they know it’s gonna be okay and we’re not gonna destroy their life.
+If they’re like “omg I heard you might do something risky I wanna talk to you about it and why it’s a bad idea,” I totally deal with that and consider their perspective so they know it’s gonna be okay and we respect them and have no intention to destroy their lives.

 JS: Éliane, you’re doing the labour with the people and Celeste you’re doing this labour with the promoters, to humour them.

-CP: Rubbing their egos, making sure they’re good.
-We can’t alienate the event creators because we need everyone to work together.
+CP: Making sure they’re good.
+It’s super important to us to make sure the event creators are comfortable because we need everyone to work together.